yehudacohen/alchemy/alchemy-web/docs/guides/cloudflare-nuxt-pipeline.md

 order: 4 # Adjust order as needed
 ---

-# Cloudflare Nuxt 3 & Cloudflare Pipeline
+# Cloudflare Nuxt 3 with Data Pipeline

 This guide walks through deploying a full-stack Nuxt 3 application with a backend Pipeline to Cloudflare using Alchemy and `Nuxt`.